 Securities Litigation Experience

-Deep experience with securities fraud claims, FINRA arbitration, and complex financial litigation.
+Deep experience with securities fraud claims, FINRA arbitration where a FINRA-member or associated-person nexus exists, and complex financial litigation.
 Understanding of both federal securities laws and state consumer protection statutes that may apply to crypto fraud cases.

 Personalized Attention

 Unlike large firms handling thousands of similar claims, we provide individualized attention to each client.
-We evaluate your specific losses and circumstances to determine the best recovery strategy.
+We evaluate your specific losses and circumstances to determine the appropriate recovery path.

 Multi-State Practice